magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 *  The library `jquery/jquery-cookie` has been replaced with `js-cookie/js-cookie`. <!--- AC-2626-->

-*  The `jarallax.js` and `jaralax-video.js` libraries have been updated to use the latest version of the Vimeo REST API.
-See [The Basics]( https://developer.vimeo.com/api/guides/start). <!--- AC-2590-->
+*  The `jarallax.js` and `jaralax-video.js` libraries have been updated to use the latest version of the Vimeo REST API. <!--- AC-2590-->

 ### Performance and scalability enhancements